aiven/aiven-docs/docs/products/valkey/howto/connect-node.md

 import CodeBlock from '@theme/CodeBlock';
 import MyComponentSource1 from '!!raw-loader!/code/products/valkey/connect.js';

-Connect to the Aiven for Valkey service using NodeJS with the `ioredis` library.
+Connect to the Aiven for Valkey™ service using NodeJS with the `ioredis` library.

 ## Variables